caiyih/bakaos/README.md

 But to run and debug the kernel may requires the testsuites.
 You can download the testsuites from [here](https://github.com/oscomp/testsuits-for-oskernel/releases/latest).
 Both the ones for `riscv64` and `loongarch64` are included, you should download them and place them in the root of this repository and do NOT decompress them, the build system will automatically pick up the correct one.

-### Subprojects

-#### Kernel annotation bot

-The kernel annotation bot is a tool to help you annotate the kernel tests.
-It's a bot that runs on GitHub Actions.
-But you can also run to visualize the annotations.
-When running on GitHub Actions, it will annotate the test results and then generate a comment to the commits.
-Check the feedback when you push a commit.

 ## License

 This project (including the kernel and crates) is licensed under the MIT License.
 See [LICENSE](LICENSE) for more details.